-Table 1: Two paradigms: things and people
+Table 1: Two Paradigms: Things and People

+Point of departure and reference Things People

+Mode Blueprint Process

+Keyword Planning Participation

+Goals Pre-set, closed Evolving, open

+Decision-making Centralised Decentralised

+Analytical assumptions Reductionist Systems, holistic

+Methods, Rules Standardised Diverse

+Technology Universal Fixed package (table d'hôte) Local Varied basket (à la carte)

+Professionals' interactions with clients Motivating Enabling

+Clients seen as Controlling Beneficiaries Empowering Actors, partners

+Force flow Supply-push Demand-pull

+Outputs Uniform Diverse

+Infrastructure Capabilities

+Planning and Action Top-down Bottom-up

-Point of departure and reference Things People Mode Blueprint Process Keyword Planning Participation Goals Pre-set, closed Evolving, open Decision-making Centralized Decentralized Analytical assumptions Reductionist Systems, holistic Methods, Rules Standardized Universal Diverse Local Technology Fixed package (table d'hote) Varied basket (a la carte) Professionals' interactions with clients Motivating Controlling Enabling Empowering Clients seen as Beneficiaries Actors, partners Force flow Supply-push Demand-pull Outputs Uniform Infrastructure Diverse Capabilities Planning and Action Top-down Bottom-up to be increasingly influential.
-This is shown by the burgeoning literature on people and participation (e.g. Cernea 1985, 1991; Uphoff 1992; Burkey 1993), by the increase in numbers of non-economist social scientists in some aid agencies, notably Overseas Development Administration, and by the development and spread of participatory approaches and methods.
-Social anthropologists and non-governmental organizations, in particular, have shifted the balance from things to people.
+The paradigm of things was dominant in development in the 1950s and 1960s, with emphasis placed on big infrastructure, industrialisation and irrigation works.
+Economists and engineers, and their top-down physical and mathematical paradigm, determined norms, procedures and styles.
+Economic analysis continues in the 1990s to be the dominant mode of development thinking and practice, but the paradigm of people has come to be increasingly influential.
+This is shown by the burgeoning literature on people and participation (eg Cernea 1985, 1991; Uphoff 1992; Burkey 1993), by the increase in numbers of non-economist social scientists in some aid agencies, notably ODA, and by the development and spread of participatory approaches and methods.
+Social anthropologists and NGOs in particular have shifted the balance from things to people.
 The rhetoric of development now widely favours putting people first, and often, putting poor people first of all.

 In theory, the shift from the paradigm of things to the paradigm of people entails much change.
 Top-down becomes more bottom-up.
 The uniform becomes diverse, the simple complex, the static dynamic, and the controllable uncontrollable.
 The future becomes less predictable.
 The transfer of packages of technology is replaced by the presentation of baskets of choice.
-Most difficult, the paradigm of people implies the third meaning or use of participation, an empowering process, with a shift of power to those who are local and poor.
+Most difficult, the paradigm of people implies the third meaning or use of participation, to describe empowering process, with a shift of power to those who are local and poor.

 In practice, the top-down reality has, though, changed rather little.
 Many reasons can be adduced to explain this.
-The paradigm of things remains strong, not least because things are still needed: bridges are needed which are strong, safe and durable.
-Other reasons include, first, 'normal professionalism' - the concepts, values, methods and behaviour dominant in professions - which seeks and values controlled conditions and universal truths (Chambers 1993 chapters 1 and 6).
-A second reason is 'normal bureaucracy' - the concepts, values, procedures and behaviour dominant in bureaucracies, with their tendencies to centralize, standardize and control.
-Third, there are 'normal (successful) careers' in which promotion separates power from field realities, and fourth, 'normal teaching' which reproduces normal professionalism, transferring knowledge from the teacher who knows, to the pupil who is ignorant.
+The paradigm of things remains strong, not least because it is needed for dealing with things: bridges are needed which are strong, safe and durable.
+Other reasons include:

+- normal professionalism the concepts, values, methods and behaviour dominant in professions which seeks and values controlled conditions and universal truths (Chambers 1993 chapters 1 and 6) - normal bureaucracy the concepts, values, procedures and behaviour dominant in bureaucracies, with their tendencies to centralise, standardise and control - normal (successful) careers in which promotion separates power from field realities - normal teaching which reproduces normal professionalism, transferring knowledge from the teacher who knows, to the pupil who is ignorant.

-Normal professionalism, bureaucracy, careers and teaching combine in top-down standardization and pressures for speedy action.
+Normal professionalism, bureaucracy, careers and teaching combine in top-down standardisation and pressures for speedy action.
 Most importantly there is power.
-Participation as an empowering process implies loss of central control and proliferation of local diversity.
+Participation as empowering process implies loss of central control and proliferation of local diversity.
 The powerful are threatened with loss of power.